LaueG-Neutron/LaueG/Documentation/README.md

-PDF version from the html version in _Release\BuildFiles\.
+PDF version created from the html version contained in _Release\BuildFiles\.

 I was going to upgrade it, but they killed the project, so there!